Hezhou: Demographics

 Hezhou was home to 2,007,858 inhabitants as of the 2020 Chinese census whom 1,411,212 lived in the built-up (or metro) area made of Babu and Pinggui urban districts and Zhongshan county largely being urbanized.
 Ethnic groups include Zhuang, Han, Yao, Miao and others.
-As of the end of 2022, Hezhou had a resident population of 2,031,000.
+By the end of 2024, the total population of the city is 2,494,500, and the resident population of the city is 1,98,200.

 The Hezhou City Almanac lists the following ethnic subdivisions and their respective distributions.
 Population statistics are as of 1990.